knative/docs/community/ROLES.md

 - Perform issue triage on GitHub.

-- Apply/remove/create/delete GitHub labels and milestones
+- Apply/remove/create/delete GitHub labels and milestones.

-- Write access to repo (assign issues/PRs, add/remove labels and milestones, edit issues and PRs, edit wiki, create/delete labels and milestones)
+- Write access to repo (assign issues/PRs, add/remove labels and milestones, edit issues and PRs, edit wiki, create/delete labels and milestones).

-- Capable of directly applying lgtm + approve labels for any PR
+- Capable of directly applying lgtm + approve labels for any PR.

   - Expected to respect OWNERS files approvals and use [standard procedure for merging code](REVIEWING.md#merging-prs).

 - Expected to work to holistically maintain the health of the project through:

-  - Reviewing PRs
+  - Reviewing PRs.

-  - Fixing bugs
+  - Fixing bugs.

-  - Mentoring and guiding approvers, members, and contributors
+  - Mentoring and guiding approvers, members, and contributors.

 ## Administrator